Max Kless

 Donella Meadows’ leverage points are useful precisely because they are boring.
 5 In complex systems, the highest-leverage interventions sit upstream: goals, metrics, information flows.
 People push at the obvious places and the system snaps back.

-So you need to change what success means.
-Not in a mission statement.
-In instrumentation.
+So you need to change what success means at the level of instrumentation, not in a mission statement.

 Instead of optimizing for minutes, optimize for completion.
 For reduced backtracking.
 For fewer “undo” moments.
 For users reaching their own stopping points.
 For sessions that end because the job is done.

-The problem is not the popup.
+The problem isn’t the popup.
 It is the scoreboard.

 Patterns that survive the incentive layer Link to heading